I-am-PUID-0/DMB_Docs/docs/deployment/portainer.md

 3. Go to the **Logs** tab.
 4. Logs will stream live by default.
 You can scroll or refresh for updates.

-> This is helpful for debugging service startup or checking configuration issues.
+!!! note "This is helpful for debugging service startup or checking configuration issues."

 ---